Conflicting Ballet Techniques:

-During my career I was exposed to many ballet-training methods and I found they all have their particular strengths and beauty.
-Even though, unless you are going to perform a distinct style, say The Four Temperaments by George Balanchine, I always recommend to train as neutral as possible, without mannerism and with focus on optimal alignment.
+During my career, I was exposed to many ballet-training methods and I found they all have their particular strengths and beauty.
+Even though, unless you are going to perform a distinct style, say The Four Temperaments by George Balanchine, I always recommend training as neutral as possible, without mannerisms and with a focus on optimal alignment.

 To know how to deal with conflicting techniques in open ballet classes read my article Ballet Class Etiquette: What You Need To Know.